tekboart/project-template-ai/logs/README.md

-# Add the logs here
+# Store logs here
+# to be accessed later